tingrr/Dog-Gatekeeper-Privacy-Policy/README.md

 - **🌍 10 Languages** — English, Chinese (Simplified & Traditional), Japanese, Korean, French, Spanish, Portuguese, Indonesian, Vietnamese
 - **📱 Responsive** — Works seamlessly on all screen sizes

-## 🎮 How It Works

-1. **Click the dog icon** in your browser toolbar to open the settings panel
-2. **Adjust the sliders** — set your daily usage time limit and break duration
-3. **Browse social media** — the dog silently tracks your time in the background
-4. **Time's up!** — a giant pixel Samoyed appears on screen with a countdown timer
-5. **Auto-dismiss** — once the break is over, the dog disappears and you can browse again

-### Default Monitored Sites

-Twitter/X · YouTube · Facebook · Reddit · Threads · Bluesky · Instagram · TikTok · Weibo · Bilibili · Douyin

-You can toggle any site on/off and add custom domains.

 ---

 ## 🛡️ Privacy Policy